elena-faillace/manifolds-remapping/README.md

 1. combine the data in `_downTrackdata.mat` with the spikes in `_spikes.mat`, to create a .csv file `_spikes.csv`.
 2. add to the .csv file the information on *angular_speed*, *global_time* and *movement_status*.

+## Figures

+- `fig1.ipynb`: plots regarding the experiment setup and the presentation of the problem of *remapping*.
+    - :white_large_square: a.
+    - :white_large_square: b.
+    - :white_large_square: c.
+    - :white_large_square: d.
+    - :white_large_square: e.
+    - :white_check_mark: f.

+- `fig2.ipynb`: plots with main results, presentation of the model and usage to decode position across sessions.